kathyww/cse15l-lab-reports/lab-report-2-week-4.md

 ---
 Bug: a flaw in a computer system that may have zero or more symptoms.

-Symptom: a faulty program behavior that you can see
+Symptom: a faulty program behavior that you can see.

 Failure-inducing: input to the program that causes the bug to execute and symptoms to appear.